canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 This command boots the system in the VM.
 You will then be loaded into the Gnome-Initial-Setup session for first time user creation.

-# EULA page configuration
+## EULA Page configuration

-EULA assets are expected to reside in `/usr/share/desktop-provision/eula/` with the file name including the language
+EULA assets are expected to reside in `/usr/share/desktop-provision/eula/`, with the file name including the language
-code: EULA_<langcode>.pdf.
-If the <langcode> is not available, the default file EULA.pdf will be used.
+code: `EULA_<langcode>.pdf`.
+If the `<langcode>` is not available, the default file `EULA.pdf` will be used.
-The language code format is the same as is used for slides, for example: EULA_en_US.pdf, see the [Language code format section](#language-code-format) for further details.
+The language code format is the same as that used for slides, for example: `EULA_en_US.pdf`.
+See the [EULA Language code format section](#eula-language-code-format) for further details.
 If no EULA file is present, the page will be conditionally skipped.

+## EULA Language code format

+The language code format that is used is the two-letter language code followed by a two-letter country code (see the ISO 639-1 and ISO 3166-1 standards).
+The language code represents the primary language, while the country code specifies the regional or national variant of that language.
+For example en_US represents American English and pt_BR represents Brazilian Portuguese.